elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-ontogeny-and-how-does-it-affect-the-development-of-animal-behavior-over-a-lifetime.md

 url: /learn/biology/questions/what-is-ontogeny-and-how-does-it-affect-the-development-of-animal-behavior-over-a-lifetime
 score: -1.0
 related_article1:
-    id: 166324
+    id: 166320
-    title: How does individual learning contribute to natural selection in animals?
+    title: >-
+        How do adaptive responses in animals demonstrate problem-solving abilities?
     subject: Biology
-    url: /learn/biology/questions/how-does-individual-learning-contribute-to-natural-selection-in-animals
+    url: /learn/biology/questions/how-do-adaptive-responses-in-animals-demonstrate-problemsolving-abilities
 related_article2:
-    id: 166326
+    id: 166331
-    title: How do genetic changes influence the mechanism of animal behavior?
+    title: >-
+        How does heritability contribute to evolutionary change and variation in traits?
     subject: Biology
-    url: /learn/biology/questions/how-do-genetic-changes-influence-the-mechanism-of-animal-behavior
+    url: /learn/biology/questions/how-does-heritability-contribute-to-evolutionary-change-and-variation-in-traits
 related_article3:
     id: 166334
+    title: >-
-    title: What is the evolutionary impact of selective pressures in predator-prey interactions?
+        What is the evolutionary impact of selective pressures in predator-prey interactions?
     subject: Biology
     url: /learn/biology/questions/what-is-the-evolutionary-impact-of-selective-pressures-in-predatorprey-interactions
 related_article4:
-    id: 166326
+    id: 166319
+    title: >-
-    title: How do genetic changes influence the mechanism of animal behavior?
+        What are the key characteristics that define animal behavior?
     subject: Biology
-    url: /learn/biology/questions/how-do-genetic-changes-influence-the-mechanism-of-animal-behavior
+    url: /learn/biology/questions/what-are-the-key-characteristics-that-define-animal-behavior
 related_article5:
-    id: 166323
+    id: 166332
-    title: What role does natural selection play in the evolutionary change of animal behavior?
+    title: >-
+        What are Darwin's four postulates, and how do they relate to natural selection?
     subject: Biology
-    url: /learn/biology/questions/what-role-does-natural-selection-play-in-the-evolutionary-change-of-animal-behavior
+    url: /learn/biology/questions/what-are-darwins-four-postulates-and-how-do-they-relate-to-natural-selection
 ---

 &nbsp;